orbitmines/archive/projects/ONGOING Project Logistics.md

 - [ ] Scheduled (discord events) interop
 - [ ]

-Interfaces
-- Need a digital drawing pad, might as well explore other upcoming alternatives.

-- [ ] Aut

 ---

 ##### Attending
 - [ ] Perhaps it's a good idea to combine a list of conferences which are happening to get a better view of that landscape. (or find someone else who has)